jpweldon/Module_12_Challenge/README.md

 Run the credit_risk_resampling.ipynb program.

-Examine the data preperation and analysis.
+Examine the data preparation and analysis.
 Read the text and comments that document my findings.

 Open Credit_Risk_Analysis_Report.md.